lucidium2000/IRIS/README.md

 1. Go to the resources folder and run the CustomHealthandDashCreation.ps1 script in the ./monitors/IRIS/resources folder.
 2. It will output 2 files, 1 for the HealthTemplates and another for the Dashboard.
 3. Import health rules first into the Server and Infrastructure category.
-Then Import Dashboard file accordingly.
+MAKE SURE THE HEALTH RULES ARE APPLIED AND SHOWING DATA BEFORE ADDING THE DASHBAORDS OR THEY WON'T LINK.
+Once the alerts are working, then Import Dashboard file accordingly.